Skip to main content

 Lockheed Martin (Ret.)

-Dr. Romig graduated summa cum laude from Lehigh University in 1975 with a B.S. in Materials Science and Engineering.
-He received his MS and Ph.D. in Materials Science and Engineering from Lehigh University in 1977 and 1979 respectively.
-Dr. Romig is a Fellow of ASM International, TMS, IEEE, AIAA and AAAS.
-Dr. Romig was elected to the National Academy of Engineering in 2003 and the Council on Foreign Relations in 2008.
+Alton graduated summa cum laude with a B.S. in materials science and engineering and then received his M.S. and Ph.D. there in 1977 and 1979, respectively.
+Alton is a Fellow of ASM International, TMS, IEEE, AIAA and AAAS.
+He was elected to the National Academy of Engineering in 2003 and the Council on Foreign Relations in 2008.
 He was awarded the ASM Silver Medal for Materials Research in 1988.

 Khaled Shahwan